Elixonus/doppler/README.md

 The sound button group can be used to interpret the observed signal as a sound wave.

-The owave button group can be used to show the properties of the wave that is observed at the current time.
+The owave button group can be used to highlight the properties of the wave that is observed at the current time.
 This includes the position and velocity of the source.

 The control button group can be used to toggle between modifying the properties of the source and observer.